vesterli/fulcrum-wb/README.md

 inherit the existing database connection and tables

 ### Code and database update
-When a version is released that changes the database, it will come with a separate update.php file that you need to run after installing the code.
+When a version is released that changes the database, it will come with a separate updateXXX.php file that you need to run after installing the code.
+E.g. to update to DB version 1.0.0, you run update100.php through your web browser.

 ## Re-Installation
 If you want to reset your installation: